 Your lawn tractor may not be getting sufficient fuel to the engine for it to start and run.
 The good news for you is there are only a handful of items to check on your tractor to determine where your fuel leak is coming from.
-Most owners will be able to perform the diagnostics and repairs on their lawn tractors.
+Most owners will be able to perform diagnostics and repairs on their lawn tractors.

-A lawn tractor may not be getting fuel because old fuel has caused deposits to develop in the fuel system causing restriction in the fuel lines, fuel filter and carburetor.
+A lawn tractor may not be getting fuel because old fuel has caused deposits to develop in the fuel system causing restrictions in the fuel lines, fuel filter, and carburetor.
 A bad fuel pump or faulty fuel cap can also result in your lawn tractor not getting gas or diesel.

 Refer to the owner’s manual for safety precautions to take before working on your lawn tractor.

 Reasons Your Lawn Tractor Isn’t Getting Fuel